-- 1 15 The following are not allowed: performance enhancing gases such as Nitrous Oxide, Fuel Injection, Boost bottles, Turbo or Super Chargers.] - No battery-operated ignition allowed.
-Only a passive ignition system using R.P.M as the single input parameter is allowed 1.16 - Only open deck admission ports are allowed on engines below 30cc, they may be closed ports on engines over 30cc.
+- 1.15 The following are not allowed: performance enhancing gases such as Nitrous Oxide, Fuel Injection, Boost bottles, Turbo or Super Chargers.] - 1.16 No battery-operated ignition allowed.
+Only a passive ignition system using R.P.M as the single input parameter is allowed. - 1.17 Only open deck admission ports are allowed on engines below 30cc, they may be closed ports on engines over 30cc.

-- The cylinder block must be of a single casting, no independent liners or slipping liners are allowed. - 1 19 - The maximum number of admissions ports is limited to 4.

-The crankshaft must be of split shaft configuration, with enclosed big end.
-No half crankshafts allowed.
-1.20 - 1.21 An air filter must be fitted to the carburettor. - 1 22 - The maximum venturi diameter of the carburettor is limited to 13 mm for engines up to 30cc and 14mm for over 30cc.
-Heat sink heads may be used together with long reach plugs.
+- 1.18 The cylinder block must be of a single casting, no independent liners or slipping liners are allowed. - 1.19 The maximum number of admissions ports is limited to 4. - 1.20 The crankshaft must be of split shaft configuration, with enclosed big end.
+No half crankshafts allowed. - 1.21 An air filter must be fitted to the carburettor. - 1.22 The maximum venturi diameter of the carburettor is limited to 13 mm for engines up to 30cc and 14mm for over 30cc. - 1.23 Heat sink heads may be used together with long reach plugs.
 Alternative ignition systems may be used providing they are not battery fed.
-All engines must be fitted with 1.23 either a suppressor type plug or suppressed plug cap. - 1.24 The exhaust must have a second muffler (if a two-chamber exhaust is used) or be a three chamber type muffler.
-All three chambers must be designed so that the exhaust fumes will pass through and have to change direction twice to get the maximum possible noise reduction. - The design of that additional silencer is free, but with both systems together, the max. noise level must not be over our specified noise limits.
-The maximum permitted sound 1.25 level for all cars/ classes is 81dB (+4db tolerance), measured at 1 metre above the track and no less than 10 metres from the car.
+All engines must be fitted with either a suppressor type plug or suppressed plug cap.